 How much do you have to drink to get liver disease?

-It varies from person to person, but by staying within safe guidelines and giving your liver at least two consecutive days alcohol-free each week, you are unlikely to get liver problems from alcohol.
-The Government’s guidelines are 2-3 units a day for women (around a glass of wine or pint of larger) and 3-4 units a day for men (a pint and a half of beer).
-If you are overweight, are using medicines or have viral hepatitis, your liver can be more vulnerable to alcohol.
+It varies from person to person, but by staying within safe guidelines and giving your liver at least two (but preferably three) consecutive days alcohol-free each week, you are unlikely to get liver problems from alcohol.
+The Department of Health current guidelines are that both men and women should not regularly drink more than 2 to 3 units of alcohol in a single day (no more than 14 units in a week).
+If you are overweight, are using medicines or have viral hepatitis, your liver can be more at risk from alcohol.
 Learn about looking after your liver

 If you stop drinking alcohol, can your liver disease get better?